Have questions? We're here.

 Expand All

-Morning flight from Quito or Guayaquil to Baltra, Galapagos Islands.
-You will arrive at Baltra Island in the morning.
-After passing through immigration and baggage claim, you will be met by a Natural Paradise staff member and transferred to the yacht.
-You will be shown to your cabin where you will have some time to settle in before lunch and a welcome briefing.
+Take a morning flight from Quito or Guayaquil to Baltra, Galapagos Islands.
+After landing, clear immigration and baggage claim before meeting a Natural Paradise staff member for transfer to the yacht.
+Settle into your cabin before lunch and a welcome briefing.

 Day 2: Vicente Roca Point | Espinosa Point